lbarasti/dataclass/README.md

 # case_class

-Case class macros for the Crystal Language.
+The `case_class` macro defines a class whose instances are immutable and provide a natural implementation for the most common methods.
+It also defines some basic pattern matching functionality, to ease data extraction.

 ## Installation